 The DTF process is still in its infancy and pioneers used modified Epson printers which of course were not designed for PET film, but rather for paper, especially plain paper.
 These printers have optical sensors which ‘read’ the unique ‘signature’ of the media (the paper), this being its inherent optical properties.
 When the printer compares the signature of the media being fed into it with other media’s signatures, it knows how to optimise its settings for that particular media.
 Of course, the PET film did not have an optical ‘signature’ that the printer was designed to configure for, and therefore the printer’s sensors at times treated the DTF PET film as an ‘intruder media’ and pushed it out without printing on it.

-We only sell A4 double side frosted PET film for this reason, as it was the smallest printers most at risk from these issues.
+We only sell the A4 size in double side frosted type for this reason, as it was just the smallest printers most at risk from these issues.

 What are the differences between the single side frosted and the double side frosted PET film?